echen/unsupervised-language-identification/README.md

 # What?
 Given a set of strings from different languages, build a detector for the majority language (often, but not necessarily, English).
+More information on the algorithm [here](http://blog.echen.me/2011/05/01/unsupervised-language-detection-algorithms/).

 # Example